ChenXuanting/TwitterOffensiveLanguageDetection/README.md

 ### Prerequisites

 Before you can run this project, ensure you have Python installed on your machine.
 Additionally, you might need to install specific Python libraries.
-You can install these dependencies via pip:
+You can install these dependencies via pip (if your Python version is under 3.8, you might need `pickle5` for the latest features):

 ```bash
 pip install -r requirements.txt